pexels-nicole-michalou-5778898

 By managing escalation with calm and thoughtful actions, you can turn a heated moment into an opportunity for understanding and growth.

-Gratitude can be a game-changer when diffusing conflicts and fostering harmony.
+Gratitude can be a game-changer when diffusing conflicts.
 Shifting the focus from disagreements to appreciation can lighten the mood and remind everyone of shared joys.
 Try incorporating gratitude into tense moments by:

 • Acknowledging someone’s efforts, such as preparing a meal or organising the gathering.